marklogic/marklogic-contentpump/README.md

 ## Release Note

+### What's New in mlcp and Hadoop Connector 10.0.8
+- Bug fixes.

 ### What's New in mlcp and Hadoop Connector 10.0.7
 - Upgrade Hadoop Library to 2.7.2.
 - Upgrade dependencies for fixing security vulnerabilities.